Trending Topics

 Basics of smart glasses

 Smart glasses are worn as a normal pair of glasses or goggles would be, with a wi-fi or Bluetooth connection built in to enable seamless network communication.
 Smart glasses also include an integrated camera and microphone, enabling two-way transmission of information.
-With smart glasses, information appears on the “lens” directly in front of the wearer’s eyes, enabling “heads-up” display without the need to consult a manual or separate device such as a tablet or mobile phone.
+With smart glasses, digital information appears on the “lens” directly in front of the wearer’s eyes, enabling “heads-up” display without the need to consult a manual or separate device such as a tablet or mobile phone.

 Using smart glasses in manufacturing & maintenance